hotwax/oms-documentation/analytics/reports/orders.md

 ### Query Logic

 **Data Selection:** The SQL query starts by selecting specific data fields relevant to the report.
-This typically includes information about orders and their attributes.
+This includes information about orders and their attributes.

 **Defining Missing Attributes:** The primary objective of the report is to identify orders with missing attributes.
 Therefore, criteria are established to filter the data and include only orders where certain attributes are absent or null.